indabax-za/indabax-za.github.io/index.md

 ### Organising team

-We will conduct interviews for the 2027 organisers towards the end of 2026.
+We will conduct interviews for the 2027 organising team towards the end of 2026.
 To register your interest in joining, send us an email to info@indabax.co.za.